ucsc/site-slugstrong/returning-to-campus/visitors-events-protocol.md

 ## Indoor Events

-* Proof of being up to date with COVID-19 vaccinations or a recent negative COVID-19 test result (taken within 72 hours of the start of an event) are not required for indoor events.
+* Proof of being up to date with COVID-19 vaccinations or a recent negative COVID-19 test result (taken within 72 hours of the start of an event) is not required for indoor events.
 Event organizers may choose to require these measures as long as they apply to all attendees.
     * The host or event coordinator should provide attendees reasonable notice of the requirements of the event in advance.
 If proof of being up to date with COVID-19 vaccinations or a negative test is required, the entrance requirements can be met in the following ways:
         * Any attendee can show their CDC Vaccine Card (phone image acceptable) or digital vaccine record from the State of California.
 International attendees may show their translated vaccine record.
         * Any attendee can show a negative COVID-19 test result from the last 72 hours (must be a lab PCR test; home tests/antigen tests are not valid).